 The sudden passing of Ravens Hockey alum, Paul Correy (BEng/74), was a great loss to his family and the Ravens Hockey fraternity.
 Our hockey alumni, the “Bald Ravens”, were thrilled to see the return of the program in 2007-08 season after Paul had established a club team in 1991.
 A big part of the return of the program was due to Paul’s time and energy in making the case for support to bring back the program.
-In 2006-2007, his hard work paid off with the revival of the varsity Ravens men’s hockey program and the opening of a new $13 million Ice House complex.
-His tireless efforts were recognized at the 2007 Carleton Alumni Association Awards as Volunteer of the Year, and thereafter in 2014 when Paul was inducted into the Carleton Athletics Hall of Fame.
+In 2006-2007, his hard work paid off with revival of the varsity Ravens men’s hockey program and the opening of a new $13 million Ice House complex.
+His tireless efforts were recognized at the 2007 Carleton Alumni Association Awards as Volunteer of the Year, thereafter in 2014 Paul was inducted into the Carleton Athletics Hall of Fame.

 In the spring of 2018, immediately following his passing, Paul’s family established the Paul Correy Memorial Fund–now called the Paul Correy Memorial Scholarship–in order to recognize Paul’s immense contribution to Ravens Hockey.
 The Correy family are asking for your support to the scholarship.
-A gift to the Paul Correy Memorial Scholarship directly supports our Ravens hockey student athletes while remembering Paul’s amazing contribution to the program.
+A gift to the Paul Correy Memorial Scholarship directly supports our Ravens hockey student athletes while remembering Paul’s immense contribution to the program.